 Remove an EDSFF hot-swap drive

-Follow instructions in this section to remove an EDSFF hot-swap drive.
+Use this information to remove a EDSFF hot-swap drive.

 About this task